 What we are doing

 We are planning for a range of scenarios, whether the UK gets a deal or not.
-See a detailed overview of our role in preparing for Brexit.

 If an implementation period goes ahead, you will not need to do anything unless your provider contacts you directly.